Fasting | Stages | #1 | #2 | #3 | #4 | #5 | Conclusion | FAQ | Studies

 The capacity of these carbohydrate stores depends on stature and body size.
 Therefore, they cover almost precisely the individual daily requirement of each person.

-However, if you eat a low-carbohydrate diet, the glycogen stores will not be full.
+The glycogen stores will not be full if you eat a low-carbohydrate diet.
 Consequently, the body can fall back on stored fat even earlier.

 Like fasting, therefore, ketogenic diets aim to lower insulin levels.